stitchdata/docs/_destinations/data-dot-world.md

         content: |
           During **Loading**, Stitch loads the extracted data into the destination.
 Instead of loading data directly into your {{ destination.display_name }} account, Stitch will load the raw JSON data into an Amazon S3 bucket shared between Stitch and {{ destination.display_name }}.

-          After Stitch successfully finishes loading into S3, a webhook notification is sent to {{ destination.display_name }} to trigger the retrieval process. {{ destination.display_name }} will extract the data destined for your account and load it into your {{ destination.display_name }} account.
+          After Stitch successfully finishes loading into S3, a webhook notification is sent to {{ destination.display_name }} to trigger the retrieval process. {{ destination.display_name | capitalize }} will extract the data destined for your account and load it into your {{ destination.display_name }} account.
 Refer to the [Schema](#schema) section below for more info on how your data will be structured in {{ destination.display_name }}.

       - title: "Replication Activity Report and Logs"
         anchor: "replication-activity-reports"